Aliases for PRKACB Gene

 GeneCards Summary for PRKACB Gene

-PRKACB (Protein Kinase, CAMP-Dependent, Catalytic, Beta) is a Protein Coding gene.
-Diseases associated with PRKACB include primary pigmented nodular adrenocortical disease.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include magnesium ion binding and cAMP-dependent protein kinase activity.
+PRKACB (Protein Kinase CAMP-Activated Catalytic Subunit Beta) is a Protein Coding gene.
+Diseases associated with PRKACB include Cardioacrofacial Dysplasia 2 and Primary Pigmented Nodular Adrenocortical Disease.
+Among its related pathways are Beta-Adrenergic Signaling and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKACA.

 Mediates cAMP-dependent signaling triggered by receptor binding to GPCRs.
 PKA activation regulates diverse cellular processes such as cell proliferation, the cell cycle, differentiation and regulation of microtubule dynamics, chromatin condensation and decondensation, nuclear envelope disassembly and reassembly, as well as regulation of intracellular transport mechanisms and ion flux.
 Regulates the abundance of compartmentalized pools of its regulatory subunits through phosphorylation of PJA2 which binds and ubiquitinates these subunits, leading to their subsequent proteolysis (PubMed:12420224, PubMed:21423175).
 Phosphorylates GPKOW which regulates its ability to bind RNA (PubMed:21880142).

 Protein kinase A (PKA, aka cAMP-dependent protein kinase) is involved in the regulation of lipid and glucose metabolism and is a component of the signal transduction mechanism of certain GPCRs.
 PKA is composed of two regulatory subunits and two catalytic subunits.